MadhurNandgaye/GithubRepoRef/README.md

 ```

 ### **Deep Copying Data with `useMemo`**:
-You create a deep copy of `asyncData` to ensure immutability.
+3.You create a deep copy of `asyncData` to ensure immutability.

 ```javascript
 const deepCopiedData = useMemo(() => [...asyncData], [asyncData]);
 ```

 ### **Filtering and Sorting Data with `useMemo`**:
-Based on the current state values, you filter and sort the items in `asyncData` and store them in `filteredItems`.
+4.Based on the current state values, you filter and sort the items in `asyncData` and store them in `filteredItems`.

 ```javascript
 const filteredItems = useMemo(() => {